Makinde1034/Helicarriers-task/README.md

 - Filter transactions by status (Pending, Failed and Successful).
 - Search transaction by status, title, type.

+---
+**Project setup**

+It works with almost all markdown flavours (the below blank line matters).

+---

 ## Pages

 - Index.tsx